Lab results redesigned to maintain context and save physicians time

 Iterative design

-Method: Advisory committee sessions (every few weeks) and feedback from clinic visits conducted by product managers
+Method: Usability testing in advisory committee sessions (every few weeks) and feedback from clinic visits conducted by product managers

 Approach: Show → Discuss → Collect feedback → Refine